- Internet & the Web

 Thus far the answer, at least on a temporary basis, seems to be the people carry the monetary 'bitcoin' stick.
 Until, that is, governments become involved.
 Then one needs to make a choice.
 Shall you stay with bitcoin if any government attempts to influence its code, for example.?
 Or should you diversify?

 Before we go there, recently one the the most important core developers has bought something to the attention of the world.
 It the fact, according to Greg Maxwell, they've now confirmed it.
-Suffice it to say that a type of flaw in the bitcoin code allows some miners to mine 20% faster.
+Suffice it to say that a type of flaw in the bitcoin code allows some miners to mine 20% faster (called the AsicBoost).
 It's a real cash cow and why, according to some, the big Chinese mining companies do not wish to fix the code.
 See more here.

 That recent bit of news has faded for now.

-It is really interesting that Litecoin is moving ahead with Segwit.
+It is really interesting that Litecoin moved ahead with Segwit.
 This improvement would "fix" the problems bitcoin currently faces.
 According to Maxwell, bitcoin, especially the ones making the "killing" in China, could block any such Segwit improvements to bitcoin.
 The bulletin boards are chirping that bitcoin will eventually adopt Segwit.
 But how can this be verified?
 It can go either way.

-Monero (and Aeon) need something really special before they will be accepted and acceptable, by the masses.
+Monero (and Aeon or even Bytecoin) need something really special before they will be accepted and acceptable, by the masses.
 Like real estate needs location, location, location, a currency needs...markets, markets, markets.
 They don't have them, yet.
 Trust is being built, however.
 Time does this.

 DASH has a bit more exposure, more markets, so in a sense, it is easier to trade and use.
 But based upon observational experience, DASH looks to be madly pumping and dumping.
 A crash back to earth should be expected soon.
 No sooner than I typed these words a few hours ago, DASH sunk over 90 million dollars...then 100 million...
 In the weeks that followed, DASH is surprising even me.
 Soaring to new heights and then crashing back.
 Is it only a "people pile?"

 Add to this, Craig Wright's recent mad filing of patents related to Bitcoin and it makes you go, "Hrumph!"
 Clearly, one blockchain isn't going to get it.
 We need security, not monolithic cryptography.
 The more the merrier.
 But blockchains, without flaws.
 Not possible really.
 There are always coding issues.